Types of Aid

 Sol Price School of Public Policy

-Some departments provide their scholarships in the form of a monthly stipend that is paid directly to the student receiving the award.
+Some departments provide their scholarships in the form of a monthly stipend paid directly to the scholarship recipient.
 Stipend payments are made monthly according to the stipend schedule.

 The University of Southern California offers scholarships in 21 sports.
 For more information about USC’s athletics programs, please visit the USC Trojans website.